molecularmachinist/OPLS-MD/README.md

 pip install OPLS-MD
 ```

-or to get the latest development commits clone the github repo and run
+or to get the latest development commits (if any) clone the github repo and run

 ```
 pip install .